MJKWoolnough/dos2unix/README.md

 func DOS2UnixWriter(w io.Writer) WriteFlusher
 ```
 DOS2UnixWriter wraps a writer to convert \r\n into \n.
 It is advisable to call
-the Flush method upon completion as a final \r may be buffered
+the Flush method upon completion as a final \r may be buffered.